hyperledger-archives/grid-rfcs/text/0025-purchase-order.md

 - The `org_id` must exist in Pike for it be a valid transaction
 - The `public_key` must belong to a Pike agent that is a part of the organization designated by `org_id`
 - The Pike agent must have the permission `can-create-po`
 - All fields marked `required` in the `CreatePurchaseOrderPayload` must be supplied

 Inputs:

+Address of Pike `cad11d`
+Address of Grid Purchase Order `621dee05`

+Outputs:

+Address of Grid Purchase Order `621dee05`

+### Update Purchase Order Payload

+`UpdatePurchaseOrderPayload` updates a purchase order's closed status, `workflow_status`, or `accepted_version_number`.

+Validation Requirements:
+- The `org_id` must exist in Pike for it be a valid transaction
+- The `public_key` must belong to a Pike agent that is a part of the organization designated by `org_id`
+- The Pike agent must have the permission `can-update-po`

+Inputs: